nonpawith/manual-segmentation-app/README.md

 ---

-## 📸 Screenshots (Optional)

-You can add GUI screenshots or usage GIFs here for better clarity.

----

-## 📄 License
+## 📄 Additional note

 This project is intended for academic and research use.

-Include your license terms here (e.g., MIT, GPL, or custom).
+I am always open to code review.
+Please put in a push request if you spot any errors or see more efficient ways of presenting the code.

+If you have further questions, please do not hesitate to contact me at nonpawith.phoommanee@ucl.ac.uk.

 ---